Examples and Traps

 Sub-Requirements

 As already stated in this chapter, requirements are never a flat list of textual statements.
-Requirements form hierarchies, and despite they all could be put in a flat list, some requirements make more sense to be placed under some higher-level requirement, which gives them context.
+Requirements form hierarchies, and although they could all be put into a flat list, some requirements make more sense when placed under a higher-level requirement that provides them with context.

 Customer shall be able to login to the customer zone only within 2 years after purchasing a bike